Fizah-J/Fizah-J/README.md

 - 👋 Hi, I’m @Fizah
 - 👀 I’m interested in data analytics, machine learning, and uncovering insights through data-driven solutions.
 - 🌱 I’m currently learning data visualization techniques and machine learning models.
-- 📫 How to reach me: You can reach me via email
+- 📫 How to reach me: You can reach me via email or LinkedIn
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: When I’m not diving into data, I love binge-watching dramas and playing video games!